 CGW technologies currently does not have a task order as a prime.

-CGW is committed to delivering the highest quality service to our customers.
-Our core team represents a solid software engineering background and we are very familiar with the evolution of software development processes defined by the MIL STD 2167 to the current overall system process approach as defined by the Carnegie Mellon Capability Maturity Model Integration (CMMI) process.
-Our quality assurance process is heavily leveraged on those principals of continual improvement of existing processes.
-Through documented processes applied by highly skilled and talented individuals embracing technological advances, CGW provides customers with quality service and customer satisfaction.
+CGW is committed to delivering the highest quality service to our customers with our team of experienced engineers.
+We are very familiar with the evolution of software development processes defined by the MIL STD 2167 to the current system approach as defined by the Carnegie Mellon Capability Maturity Model Integration (CMMI) process.
+Our quality assurance procedures are heavily leveraged on those principals of continual improvement.
+Our team of highly skilled and talented individuals provide customers with quality service and customer satisfaction.